drdk/dr-svg-sprites/README.md

 ### Testing

 Testing consists of building a suite of test sprites (configs defined in `test/tests.js`) to a tmp folder.
 The generated files are then diffed against the corresponding files in `test/prebuilt`.
 Any changes are logged to the console either as just `changed` (png) or as full patch-style output (svg, html, css etc).
+When changes have been vetted any valid changes should be moved to `test/prebuilt` and commited.

 The full test suite can be run in a console with: